arulkolla/naclo-guide/docs/phonology.md

 - Palatalization: Palatalization refers to the change of a consonant sound to a palatal sound, which is made by bringing the tongue closer to the hard palate.
 In Slavic languages, for example, the sound "k" can palatalize to "č" in certain contexts.
 - Vowel Harmony: Vowel harmony occurs when the pronunciation of one vowel sound is influenced by the presence of another vowel sound in a word.
 This is common in many Turkic and Uralic languages.
 For example, in Turkish, all vowels in a word must agree in terms of frontness or backness (based on the IPA vowel trapezoid).
 - Lenition: Lenition refers to the weakening or softening of consonant sounds over time.
 This can happen in many languages, such as in the Romance languages where Latin "p" and "b" evolved into fricatives like "f" and "v" respectively.
 - Assimilation: Assimilation occurs when a sound is influenced by a neighboring sound and becomes more similar to it.
-For example, in English, the "n" in the word "in" is pronounced differently depending on the following sound.
-In "in the", it becomes "n" as usual, but in "in this", it becomes "ŋ", assimilating to the following "th" sound.
+For example, in English, the "t" in the phrase "don't you" is pronounced closer to a "ch" sound (like "donch-you").
+You can see many more types of assimiliation [here](https://alic.sites.unlv.edu/chapter-11-8-assimilation/).

 - Metathesis: Metathesis is a phenomenon where two sounds switch positions within a word.
 For example, in English, the word "ask" used to be pronounced as "aks" in Old English.